What Is the Purpose of Sampling in Research?

 The Importance of Knowing Where to Sample

-Efficient sampling has a number of benefits for researchers.
+Efficient sampling has benefits for researchers.
 But just as important as knowing how to sample is knowing where to sample.
 Some research participants are better suited for the purposes of a project than others.
+The sampling technique you choose and the type of sampling method you employ should match your research objectives.
 Finding participants that are fit for the purpose of a project is crucial, because it allows researchers to gather high-quality data.

-For example, consider an online research project.
-A team of researchers who decides to conduct a study online has several different sources of participants to choose from.
+For example, consider a team of researchers who decides to conduct a study online.
+The team has several different sources of participants to choose from.
 Some sources provide a random sample, and many more provide a non-random sample.
-When selecting a non-random sample, researchers have several options to consider.
-Some studies are especially well-suited to an online panel that offers access to millions of different participants worldwide.
-Other studies, meanwhile, are better suited to a crowdsourced site that generally has fewer participants overall but more flexibility for fostering participant engagement.
+When selecting a non-random sample, some studies are especially well-suited to an online panel that offers access to millions of different participants worldwide and others are better suited to a crowdsourced site that generally has fewer participants but more participant engagement.

 To make these options more tangible, let's look at examples of when researchers might use different kinds of online samples.